warning

 What fantastic character traits, what a lot of emotions Julie experienced.

-Check for understanding, match the following characters to their relationship with Julie.
+Match the following characters to their relationship with Julie.

-So we have Nergui, Mrs. Spendlove, and Mimi, and let's describe their relationships.
+So we have Nergui, Mrs. Spendlove, and Mimi and let's describe their relationships.

-Julie's best friend, she notices Chingis and Nergui as they arrive at school.
+She notices Chingis and Nergui as they arrive at school.

 Julie's class teacher, she's still teaching at the same school when Julie returns to see it before it is demolished.

-So pause the video while you link up the characters and their relationship to Julie.
+Pause video while you link up the characters and their relationship to Julie.

 Okay, did you make this connection?
 Nergui is Chingis' younger brother.

-Mrs. Spendlove is Julie's class teacher.
+Mrs. Spendlove is Julie's class teacher and Mimi is Julie's best friend.

-Well done if you made these connections.
+Well done if you make these connections.

 When the reader first meets Chingis, he refuses to let his brother leave his side.

-Over time, he demonstrates many other character traits and emotions.
+Over time he demonstrates many other character traits and emotions.

 Give two contrasting impressions you made of Chingis when reading.